melihteke/wtisdk/README.md

 Please note that this SDK is not an official tool provided by Western Telematic Inc., but an independent contribution to facilitate working with their devices.

+**Disclaimer: All risks associated with the usage of this SDK are the responsibility of the users.
+It is recommended to thoroughly test the SDK in a non-production environment before deploying it in a production environment.**

+For any questions or support, please contact me at me@mteke.com

 ## Features
 - Connect to WTI devices and retrieve operational data.
 - Change configuration.